I’ve got a small collection of Canon 35mm film SLRs. Here’s what I think of them.

 To save you the trouble of reading the whole thing, here are my conclusions up front:

 - With a comparable lens and the same film these cameras produce pictures of *exactly* the same quality.
 The only difference between them is is how easy they make it to get the exposure you want.
+However complex the metering, however many autofocus points, all these cameras take photos focused on one point at one aperture and one shutter speed.

 - If you’ve got EF lenses buy an EOS 600 (630 in the US).
 They cost nothing and are a wonder of ’80s automated joy.